 In the instance where a parent requests that a device stays at school, they must fill out a device storage request form and submit the form to the main office.
 Upon administrator approval and available storage space, the student will bring the computer and charger to the building Technology Help Desk in the Learning Center.
 The computer and charger will be stored at the Technology Help Desk and will be available for the student to pick up each day before their first class.
 The computer will need to be returned to the Technology Help Desk by 3:45 p.m. each afternoon.

 The student is responsible for maintaining a 100% working computer at all times.
 The student shall use reasonable care to ensure the computer and accessories are not damaged.
 In the event of damage, the device will be evaluated by the district IT department to determine if there is a cost for the repair of the computer.
 The cost of the repair will be billed to the student according to the following cost estimate provided by the district IT department:

-The fine will be collected before scheduling the repair or replacement.
-All repairs to the computer must be done through LMCSD.
-LMCSD reserves the right to charge the student the full cost for repair or replacement of the computer at any time when damage occurs due to gross negligence as determined by the district IT department.
+The District reserves the right to charge the Student and Parent the full cost for repair or replacement when damage occurs due to gross negligence as determined by administration.

 Technology Help Desk: Loaner Computers

 If a computer is unable to function properly, students may borrow a loaner computer from the Technology Help Desk while the computer is being repaired.
 There is no guarantee of the availability of loaner computers.
 The agreement & permissions remain in effect for the loaner computer.
 Students may not keep broken technology and may not avoid using technology due to damage or loss.